Comparing Concierge Medicine: PartnerMD vs. MDVIP

 One of the big differences between traditional primary care and concierge medicine is the advanced annual physical.

-- PartnerMD: With Membership at PartnerMD, we charge our standard Classic (2-Hr) Physical to your health insurance, which is almost always covered at 100% under the Affordable Care Act.
+- PartnerMD: With a membership at PartnerMD, we charge our standard Classic (2-Hr) Physical to your health insurance, which is almost always covered at 100% under the Affordable Care Act.

 These upgraded physicals include more than 30 customization options so you and your physician can make your physical as unique as you are.
 More information on our advanced physicals is available here.

 - MDVIP: Their Wellness Program includes their version of an annual physical and is included in the cost of the membership.
 This program includes advanced medical tests and health screenings typically not covered by commercial insurance or Medicare.

 Because MDVIP’s annual physical is included in their membership fee, they typically do not refund the full membership fee if you already had your physical completed but want to cancel your contract.
 If you have not yet had your physical for that year, they will pro-rate.